Frequently Asked Questions

-What if I need to cancel my critique with an agent?
+What if I need to cancel my consult with an agent?

-You may cancel if you no longer wish to attend, but unfortunately, Agent Critiques are NON-REFUNDABLE.
+You may cancel if you no longer wish to attend, but unfortunately, Agent/Editor Consults are NON-REFUNDABLE.
+Please contact our agent/editor coordinators at specialguests@storymakersconference.

 Can I sign up for more than one critique with an agent?

 How do I get on a waiting list for critiques with an agent, intensive class, or Thursday workshop?

 - For Intensive Classes: If the intensive class you’d like to sign up for is full, please email Instruction@storymakersconference.com with an explanation of which class you’d like to attend.